To schedule an appointment please call our office – (360) 733-4800, select option 3

 - PRIOR AUTHORIZATIONS AND REFERRALS: If your insurance requires a prior-authorization or referral please be sure to secure this prior to your appointment.
 If you are unable to do so, we will have a waiver for you to sign.

-- APPOINTMENT DAY: Please arrive 10 minutes before your appointment and check in with the receptionist.
+- APPOINTMENT DAY: Please plan to arrive on time for your appointment and check in with the receptionist.

 - If you are a new patient please download our registration form and health history form below.
 New patients have the option to have a New Patient package sent to them in order to complete the medical history and registration forms.
 These forms can be mailed back in or brought to your appointment.